wolfSSL/wolfBoot/docs/Signing.md

   * `--delta BASE_SIGNED_IMG.BIN` This option creates a binary diff file between `BASE_SIGNED_IMG.BIN` and the new image signed starting from `IMAGE.BIN`.
 The result is stored in a file ending in `_signed_diff.bin`.

+#### Policy signing (for sealing/unsealing with a TPM)

+Provides a PCR mask and digest to be signed and included in the header.
+The signing key is used to sign the digest.

+  * `--policy policy.bin`: This argument is multi-purpose.
+  By default the file should contain a 4-byte PCR mask and SHA2-256 PCR digest to be signed.
+  If using `--manual-sign` then the file should contain the 4-byte PCR mask and signature.
+  The PCR mask and signature will be included in the `HDR_POLICY_SIGNATURE` header tag.
+  Note: This may require increasing the `IMAGE_HEADER_SIZE` as two signatures will be stored in the header.

 #### Three-steps signing using external provisioning tools